LHentges/LanceOtron/modules/README.md

 ## Modules

-The 3 main modules, **Score Peaks**, **Find and Score Peaks**, and **Find and Score Peaks with Input**, are found here, along with the LanceOtron.py script of classes and functions used, model weights for the neural network, and coefficients for the standard scaler normilisation.
+The 3 main modules, **Score Peaks**, **Find and Score Peaks**, and **Find and Score Peaks with Input**, are found here, along with the LanceOtron.py script of classes and functions used, model weights for the neural network, and coefficients for the standard scaler normalisation.

 ### TensorFlow versions